 - computer hardware and software, artificial intelligence, databases and data management, distributed computing, cloud computing, financial technology, cybersecurity, telecommunications, mobile devices and applications, image recognition and processing, computer-implemented business and regulatory platforms, healthcare technology, other computer-implemented technologies;

-- life sciences, pharmaceuticals, biologics, gene therapy and gene expression, stem cells, immunotherapy, precision medicine, biomarkers, biotechnology, molecular biology, biochemistry, chemistry, medical devices; and
+- life sciences, pharmaceuticals, biologics, gene therapy, stem cells, immunotherapy, gene and protein expression, precision medicine, biomarkers, biotechnology, molecular biology, biochemistry, chemistry, medical devices; and

 - mechanical devices.

 Prior to becoming a lawyer, Larissa conducted research in the areas of medical genetics as well as human-computer interaction, including under a research award from the Natural Sciences and Engineering Research Council of Canada (NSERC).
 Her research focused on the implementation of improved artificial intelligence technology for gait analysis with potential utility in rehabilitation; development of a computerized cognitive assessment tool for the early detection of dementia; and investigation into the effect of genetic mosaicism and microdeletions on medically pertinent patient characteristics.

 While completing her law degree, Larissa was the recipient of a number of awards for academic excellence, legal writing, top standing in coursework, and community service.

 Larissa draws from her experience at the Toronto office of a global law firm, at a leading national intellectual property law firm, and on a secondment to the legal group of a major financial institution.

 Outside of the office, Larissa enjoys live musical acts and all things food.